May 14, 2011

 The Mystery of God’s Will.
 To the Ephesians, Paul declared that in all wisdom and insight (“φρονήσει“) God made known to us the mystery of His will, so that we would understand the “administration suitable to the fullness of times, that is, the summing up of all things in Christ, things in the heavens and things on the earth” (Ephesians 1:8-10, page 1827).
 This sweeping revelation allows us not only to know about the redemption we have in Christ, but also the outworking of the plan of God for the Church and His people.

 The Mystery of the Gentiles.
-Also to the Ephesians, Paul described the mystery that that Gentiles are follow heirs and fellow members of the body of Christ, and fellow partakers of the promise of Christ Jesus through the gospel (Ephesians 3:3-6, page 1829).
-We see that God has now reveals the participation and role of the Gentiles in the program of God.
-To make that revelation, God used the spiritual gift of the Word of Wisdom with Paul, and worked through the vision to Peter at Joppa concerning unclean animals (10:9, page 1718 through Acts 10:48, page 1721), which may be an example of one way God communicates the Word of Wisdom through a vision.
+Also to the Ephesians, Paul described the mystery that the Gentiles are follow heirs and fellow members of the body of Christ, and fellow partakers of the promise of Christ Jesus through the gospel (Ephesians 3:3-6, page 1829).
+We see that God now reveals the participation and role of the Gentiles in the program of God.
+To make that revelation, God used the spiritual gift of the Word of Wisdom with Paul, and worked through the vision to Peter at Joppa concerning unclean animals (Acts 10:9, page 1718 through Acts 10:48, page 1721), which may be an example of one way God communicates the Word of Wisdom through a vision.
 Please keep in mind that Paul told the Galatians that he received the Gospel by direct revelation from God (Galatians 1:12, Page 1819).
-Through Paul, God “brought to light what is the administration of the mystery of which for ages has been hidden in God who created all things, so that the manifold wisdom of God might now be made known through the church to the rulers and authorities in the heavenly places” (Ephesians 3:9-10, pages 1829-1830).
+Through Paul, God brought “to light what is the administration of the mystery which for ages has been hidden in God who created all things; so that the manifold wisdom of God might now be made known through the church to the rulers and authorities in the heavenly places.”
+(Ephesians 3:9-10, pages 1829-1830).